-Outdoor fun and learning in a local marsh for students in grades 3-6.
+Marsh Madness field trips are offered in October through May, filled with outdoor fun and learning in a local marsh for students in grades 3-6.
 Students explore wetland wildlife, soils, water and conservation!
 A classroom program will prepare your students for this trip.
-This program satisfies multiple CA science, math, and language arts content standards.
+This programs costs $4/ student.
+Scholarships may be available.
 Click here for field trip sites.

 After participating in the Wood Duck Wonders classroom program, take your 3rd-6th students outdoors with California Waterfowl's field biologists to do actual nest checks, handle and band live wood ducks, build nest boxes, walk the wetlands, and more!
-This program is a 4 hour field day offered February through May and can host up to 2 classes.
+This program is a 4 hour field day offered March through June and can host up to 2 classes.
 Field trip sites are determined when booking a program in order to make the location convenient for your school.
+We currently have funding to assist you with transportation to this free field trip.
 Click here for field trip sites.